sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

 6. On the **Select target** tab, enter the following:

-   - **Server name**: Enter the server name of the Azure SQL Database you created during the before the hands-on lab exercise.
+   - **Server name**: Enter the server name of the Azure SQL Database you created.
+If you deployed the ARM template, it will follow the format `northwind-server-[SUFFIX].database.windows.net`.
-     - To find the name of your SQL Database, select the WideWorldImporters SQL Database from your hands-on-lab-SUFFIX resource group in the Azure portal, and then select the **Server name** in the Essentials area of the Overview blade.
+     - To find the name of your SQL Database, select the WideWorldImportersDW SQL Database from your hands-on-lab-SUFFIX resource group in the Azure portal, and then select the **Server name** in the Essentials area of the Overview blade.

    ![On the SQL database Overview blade, the Server name is highlighted.](media/azure-sql-database-server-name.png "SQL Database Overview")